Sheree Whitfield On Fight: ‘I Can See Why Porsha Could Have Felt Attacked’

 — AllThingsRH (@AllThingsRH) January 18, 2017

 But during the dinner, things quickly went crazy.
 Kenya Moore wanted to know how Porsha Williams’ anger management classes were going if they were going on a trip together.
-And while Kenya may have asked her in a provoking way, things got even more heated when Kandi Burruss joined the conversation.
+And while Kenya may have asked her in a provocative way, things got even more heated when Kandi Burruss joined the conversation.
 But Sheree Whitfield remained silent, watching things unfold.
-And now, Whitfield is revealing that she thought Porsha should have handled it better.
+And now, Whitfield revealed that she thought Porsha should have handled it better.

-“”This just went left!”
+“This just went left!”
 I can see why Porsha could have felt attacked, but I also think if she just would have taken a moment to herself and rejoined the group and shared with all of us that it is something she doesn’t want to discuss, it would have probably ended the talk,” Sheree Whitfield explains in her Bravo blog about this Real Housewives of Atlanta dinner, where Porsha ended up walking out of the dinner, infuriated that the ladies were talking about her anger management classes.

-Williams had told Phaedra Parks about her anger management sessions and Parks thought that she could share the news with her co-stars.
+Williams had told Phaedra Parks about her anger management sessions, and Parks thought that she could share the news with her co-stars.
 But it sounds like she was angry that Parks had talked about her personal issues with the ladies, especially since she was working on her issues in private.
 But Sheree believes that she should have kept her cool as Kenya Moore tried to agitate her during the conversation.
 And Moore clearly rattled Williams.

 Sheree Whitfield Being Sued For Unpaid Bills For Chateau Sheree https://t.co/0ptFKRSV7P pic.twitter.com/jgdbdtBtBc